thatnewyorker/paseto-pq/PASETO-PQ-RFC.md

 4.2.  pq1.public

-   *pq1.public* messages SHALL be signed using ML-DSA-65 as defined in [FIPS-204].
+   *pq1.public* messages SHALL be signed using ML-DSA as defined in [FIPS-204].
 These messages provide authentication but do not prevent the contents from being read, including by those without either the *public key* or the *private key*.

-   ML-DSA-65 is chosen because:
+   ML-DSA parameter sets provide configurable security levels:
+   - ML-DSA-44: 128-bit security, optimized for distributed systems
+   - ML-DSA-65: 192-bit security, balanced approach (legacy default)
+   - ML-DSA-87: 256-bit security, maximum protection

-   - It provides strong post-quantum security based on lattice problems
+   All parameter sets provide strong post-quantum security based on lattice problems
    - It has been standardized by NIST in FIPS 204
    - The parameter set provides good security/performance balance
    - Signatures are deterministic, avoiding nonce-reuse vulnerabilities